-- BP6b For P2MP (e/g.
-GPON) the access point is typically a concentration point downstream of the MPoP. - The last splitter is the unique access point for physical unbundled access (as long as no alternative technology for unbundling at the MPoP is available).
-The design of the P2MP remedies particularly needs to take account of the location of the splitter (e.g. in the basement of the house, at the cabinet or some other concentration point between basement and CDF).
-Depending on the location of the splitter an appropriate measure should be imposed to reach the access point in combination with access to the fibre sub-loop as these factors impact on the viability of the remedy. - Whenever the access point is downstream of the MPoP the remedies imposed need to encompass the access product at the concentration point in combination with an appropriate product between the access point and the MPoP.
-This applies particularly if the concentration point is located in the basement of the building8 independent of whether the imposition of physical unbundling allowing access to in-house is legally feasible. - Until any alternative technologies9 allowing physical unbundling at the MPoP become available the NRAs should consider imposing an active remedy providing access at the MPoP replicating as much as possible physical unbundling (for details on the product see CF on Bitstream access remedies).
+The design of the P2MP remedies particularly needs to take account of the location of the splitter (e.g. in the basement of the house, at the cabinet or some other concentration point between basement and ODF).
+Depending on the location of the splitter an appropriate measure should be imposed to reach the access point in combination with access to the fibre sub-loop as these factors impact on the viability of the remedy.

+- Whenever the access point is downstream of the MPoP the remedies imposed need to encompass the access product at the concentration point in combination with an appropriate product between the access point and the MPoP.
+This applies particularly if the concentration point is located in the basement of the building8 independent of whether the imposition of physical unbundling allowing access to in-house is legally feasible. - Until any alternative technologies9 allowing physical unbundling at the MPoP become available the NRAs should consider imposing an active remedy providing access at the MPoP replicating as much as possible physical unbundling (for details on the product see CP on Bitstream access remedies).